-COC has the authority to grant extensions of search time, to specify the length of an extension, and to determine the circumstances under which extensions will be granted.
-There is no limit on the number of extensions that COC can approve.
-Discretionary policies related to extension and expiration of search time must be described in COC's administrative plan [24 CFR 982.54].
+The PHA has the authority to grant extensions of search time, to specify the length of an extension, and to determine the circumstances under which extensions will be granted.
+There is no limit on the number of extensions that the PHA can approve.
+Discretionary policies related to extension and expiration of search time must be described in the PHA's administrative plan [24 CFR 982.54].

-COC must approve additional search time if needed as a reasonable accommodation to make the program accessible to and usable by a person with disabilities.
+PHAs must approve additional search time if needed as a reasonable accommodation to make the program accessible to and usable by a person with disabilities.
 The extension period must be reasonable for the purpose.

-The family must be notified in writing of COC's decision to approve or deny an extension.
-COC's decision to deny a request for an extension of the voucher term is not subject to informal review [24 CFR 982.554(c)(4)].
+The family must be notified in writing of the PHA's decision to approve or deny an extension.
+The PHA's decision to deny a request for an extension of the voucher term is not subject to informal review [24 CFR 982.554(c)(4)].

-COC will automatically approve two 30-day extensions upon written request from the family.
+The PHACOC -will automatically approve onetwo-30-day extension upon written request from the family.

-COC will approve additional extensions only in the following circumstances:
+The PHACOC -will approve additional extensions only in the following circumstances: